A SELF-ASSESSMENT OF SURVIVAL

 Extra Income – 2%

-I want to start a business, but I don’t have the resources yet.
+I want to start a small business, but I currently lack the capital and stability to do so.

 Patience – 40%

-I try to be patient, with my children and others, but I still struggle.
+I try to remain patient with my children and with life itself, but I still struggle at times.

 Prayer and Reflection – 30%